swcarpentry/modern-scientific-authoring/01-mess.md

 All this leaves us in an uncomfortable situation.
 On the one hand,
-we believe very strongly that papers and presentations are integral parts of research projects, and should be stored and managed in the same way as software and data.
+papers and presentations are integral parts of research projects, and should be tracked and shared just like code and data.
 On the other hand,
 as [Stephen Turner said][turner-comment-docs]: